How to Date a Foreigner

 I think Korean-Japanese education and values do not make men romantic and emotional since obedience and silence is so strongly enforced in family and school.
 My mindset is focused on working and problem-solving but most romantic moves seem alien or awkward to me.
 Asian guys like me are usually friendship first and physical later and sexual emotion is kept on a fantasy level.

-In Japanese dating culture, there is a term called “kukki o yomu”.
-It means “understanding a situation without words” (literal translation is “reading the air”).
-It’s important to keep this in mind.
-Therefore, if you are dating in Japan, be ready to read between lines and don’t expect straightforward conversations with your Japanese girlfriend or boyfriend.
+In Japanese dating culture, there is a term called “kukki o yomu”, which means understanding a situation without words (literally, reading the air).
+This reflects Japan’s preference for indirect communication, where much is conveyed through context rather than explicit words.
+If you’re dating in Japan, be prepared to read between the lines and not expect straightforward conversations with your Japanese girlfriend or boyfriend.
+For a deeper look into how this contrasts with more direct cultures, check out our article on

 Social protocol still dictates that men ask women out and make the first move.